We are well into the new year and time and again Foothills residents are telling me how crucial 2019 is for Alberta and for Canada.

 Unfortunately, under Justin Trudeau, two thirds of Canadians either feel they can’t pay their bills or feel they have nothing left over after they do.
 Under Justin Trudeau, almost half of all Canadians report being overwhelmed by their debts.

-Foothills families, farmers and business owners know we cannot afford another four years of Liberal deficits.
+Foothills families, farmers and business owners know we cannot afford more deficits.

-If Trudeau is given another four years, everything from the gasoline you put in your car, to the food you put on your table, to the taxes you pay to Ottawa will cost you more.
+If things continue as status quo, everything from the gasoline you put in your car, to the food you put on your table, to the taxes you pay to Ottawa will cost you more.

 We know this because he has already raised taxes.

 More than 80% of middle-income families are paying $800 more in taxes every year since he came to power.